Homemade Non-Dairy Milk: The Ultimate Guide for Making Dairy-Free Milk With or Without a Blender

 How Long Will Plant-Based Milk Last in the Refrigerator?

-It is recommended to store food in the fridge at temperatures between 35-38°F. At these temperatures, plant-based milk will last about 3-5 days before fermenting.
+It is generally recommended to store food in the fridge at temperatures between 35-38°F. At these temperatures, plant-based milk will last about 3-5 days before fermenting.

 How to Naturally Preserve Homemade Plant-Based Milk